 - Carefully note that The Disappearance of Nagato Yuki-chan isn’t on the current version, contradicting previous claims that the anime was going to be a Spring 2014 release.
 It’s still a little early into the game to be predicting when The Disappearance of Nagato Yuki-chan will air; while I would like for it to come out sooner, realistically speaking, the actual release date will be a ways off, I imagine.

-A cursory glance shows that there is only one anime that I’m likely to follow right now for the Spring 2014 session as far as regular programming goes.
-That show is Sidonia no Kishi; given that I will only be planning on following this one series at present, I should be able to catch up with Hyouka and Upotte! quite soon.
+A cursory glance shows that there is are two anime that I’m likely to follow right now for the Spring 2014 session as far as regular programming goes.
+These shows are Sidonia no Kishi and Broken Blade; given that I will only be planning on following this one series at present, I should be able to catch up with Hyouka and Upotte! quite soon.
 On the OVA and Blu-Ray movie side, things look a little busier.
 Girls und Panzer: Kore ga Hontou no Anzio-sen desu!, Mobile Suit Gundam Unicorn: Over the Rainbow and the AnoHana movie are set for releases in the spring, alongside Puella Magi Madoka Magica: Rebellion, which means that once April and May roll around, this blog is going to light up like a Christmas tree with all the new content.
 I resolve to get my reflections (and their high-resolution images) out for those as quickly as possible, perhaps faster than any other blog out there.
 As for the Tamako Love Story movie, while I am looking forward to it, the only practical way for me to see it at present is to await a Blu-Ray release, meaning that it’s so far into the future that I will set it aside for the present.

 Sidonia no Kishi